Chapter 16.

 The historical existence of Jesus is believed by virtually all scholars.
 According to the New Testament scholar Bart Ehrman, modern critical scholars of the Bible reject the opinion that Jesus did not exist.
 Ehrman points out, however, that the mythical Jesus is not the historical Jesus: the former is, for example, the Jesus of the stained-glass window or second-grade Sunday school class, while the latter is the historical person in Palestine.
 Ehrman emphatically states, “Jesus did exist, whether we like it or not,” excerpted from his book, Did Jesus Exist?

 However, Jesus wasn’t the founder of the Christian religion.
 His life and teaching were not about religion.
-They were fundamentally about love, forgiveness, peace, healing, and the Presence of God (Love) dwelling within each and every one of us.
+They were fundamentally about love, forgiveness, peace, healing, and the presence of God (Love) dwelling within each and every one of us.

 Note: Jesus of Nazareth (Jeshua ben Joseph) is known to Christians as Jesus Christ or less commonly Christ Jesus.
 Christ is not part of his name, rather it is a title attributed to him in the New Testament.